 When you are looking to change your accountant, do your research

 If you would like to change your company’s accountant, you should do your research.
 This will involve finding a new one that fits your requirements.
 Once you do find the right one, you can make contact.
 Then, once you know they are happy to take you on, you can make a move.

 Making the move

-Therefore, to reiterate, unless you do not mind paying an `extra fee,’ it is best to make sure that your present accountants prepare your latest set of accounts before you make the change.
-You can contact your planned new accountant either before your current year end finishes, or shortly after, and make plans for the move to them shortly into your new financial year.
+Important to note and to reiterate here, unless you do not mind paying an `extra fee,’ it is best to make sure that your present accountants prepare your latest set of accounts before you make the change.
+You can contact your planned new accountant either before your current year end finishes, or shortly after.
+Once contact has been made, you can make plans for the move to them shortly into your new financial year.

 Contact your current accountant

 When the time is right, you will need to contact your present accountants and let them know that you are leaving.
 In addition, you will also need to let them know what work you expect them to do for you before you leave.